Even More Stitches in Time

-Both dormitory-style sleeping cabins are heated and a kitchenette.
-Both cabins have electricity.
-Those needing access to electricity must include with their paid reservation a request for a bottom bunk near an outlet.
+Those needing access to electricity should include with their paid reservation a request for a bottom bunk near an outlet.

-Kirby Cabin has 15 double-decker bunk beds in one large dormitory-style room; this sleeping area is more spacious than Edna Sheary Lodge.
-NOTE: Kirby does NOT have indoor bathrooms; however, flush toilets are located in a nearby building.
+Harris Cabin has 15 double-decker bunk beds in one large dormitory-style room; this sleeping area is more spacious than Edna Sheary Lodge.
+NOTE: Harris does NOT have indoor bathrooms; however, flush toilets and showers are located in the adjacent shower building.